Chibueze-20/guild-backend/README.md

 # guild-backend
-Backend repository for The Guild project, an Anime inspired project
+Node.js backend implementation of The Guild, a Social community application for Anime